eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 >  Clue nº 1
 > All you need is basic to advance directory knocking to your web infrastructure like “/.git” (NO FUZZERS ALLOWED)

-The "NO FUZZERS" statement didn't get across to me and I wasted a time and CTF infra running scans trying to find some hidden directory.
+The "NO FUZZERS" statement didn't get across to me and I wasted time and CTF infra running scans trying to find some hidden file/directory.

 It is apparent that my enumeration methods are a bit dated and I need a better wordlist.

 I also tried some suspected python files but nothing sticked related to config, dependencies, routing.
 After some conversation with another player, it was clear I was very close.
-I retried with different ideas sometime later and found `http://challenges.hackrocks.com:9998/.env` file containing a secret JWT key.
+I retried with different ideas sometime later and found `http://challenges.hackrocks.com:9998/.env` file containing a secret JWT key in `.env` file.

 `JWT_KEY = S3crEt_t0K3n$$$$`  .
 I used it to change my JWT token cookie and sign it on jwt.io  I also incremented the validity time to last me for the rest of CTF :)